libbymiller/libbybot_eleven/server/README.md

 Chrome and Chromium won’t work without https, hence letsencrypt.

 I have a slightly custom version of the RTCMulticonnection server, js and html files, included in this repo.
+The current version of RTCMulticonnection I used is from October 2020.

 I've run this happily on a Linode small instance or a MythicBeasts server.
 I've had trouble with AWS, but that might just be me.
 Bear in mind that webRTC needs [a lot of ports open](https://www.quora.com/What-ports-does-WebRTC-use?share=1).